Clinical-Genomics/chanjo2/docs/usage/loading-intervals.md

 }'
 ```

-Whenever ensembl_ids, hgnc_ids, hgnc_symbols parameter is not provided, these endpoints will a list of 100 default genes, transcripts or exons.
+Whenever ensembl_ids, hgnc_ids, hgnc_symbols parameter is not provided, these endpoints will return a list of 100 default genes, transcripts or exons.
 To increase the number of returned entries you can specify a custom value for the query `limit` parameter.